DISHDevEx/cntf-puppeteer-tests/README.md

-# CNTF - Pupeteer Tests
+# CNTF - Puppeteer Tests

 ## Purpose
 This source code repository stores the configurations to peform normal user activities (e.g. watching a YouTube video) on a UE connected to the 5G network.
 This gives insights on how well a 5g core can support normal user activities at a baseline level.